llawlor/android-auto-gpt/README.md

 3. **Start Talking**:
    - Use voice commands to interact with the AI assistant
-   - Say "Search [your question] on AutoChat"
+   - Say "Play [your question] on AutoChat"
    - Listen to the AI's response with real-time web search

 ### Voice Commands Examples

 **Natural Voice Commands:**
+- "Play what's the weather like today on AutoChat"
+- "Play tell me a joke on AutoChat"
+- "Play explain quantum physics in simple terms on AutoChat"
+- "Play what are some good restaurants nearby on AutoChat"
+- "Play help me plan my day on AutoChat"

+**Alternative Pattern (also works):**
 - "Search what's the weather like today on AutoChat"
 - "Search tell me a joke on AutoChat"
-- "Search explain quantum physics in simple terms on AutoChat"
-- "Search what are some good restaurants nearby on AutoChat"
-- "Search help me plan my day on AutoChat"

-**Alternative Pattern (also works):**
-- "Play what's the weather like today on AutoChat"
-- "Play tell me a joke on AutoChat"

 ### Conversation Memory Features